-Instructor for the beginning samba drumming workshop with Samba Fogo - a course cross-listed with the University of Utah Continuing Education programming.
+Instructor for beginning samba drumming workshops with Samba Fogo - a cross-listing with the University of Utah Continuing Education programming.

-At Ortegon I was the primary cello instructor and also taught Introduction to Music classes for children aged 4-6 years.
+Primary cello instructor and instructor of Introduction to Music classes for children aged 4-6 years.

 The Suzuki Association of the Americas, Inc. is the not-for-profit organization officially licensed to support, guide, and promote Suzuki education in North, Central, and South America.
 The SAA was founded in 1972 and currently has about 8,000 members.